-My research and teaching interests include feminist embodiment studies; Southeast Asian social movements; Asian Cultural Studies; the politics of violence; gendering and transnational feminisms; race and racialization; indigenous politics; and contemporary political theory.
+My research and teaching interests include gender and transnational feminisms; indigenous politics; politics of Southeast Asia and the Southeast Asian diaspora; Asian and Asian American Cultural Studies; the politics of violence; race and racialization; embodiment; decolonial and feminist political theory.

 I am at work on a book manuscript titled Unintelligible Bodies: Gender, Race, and Necropower in the Philippines.
 Based on fieldwork in 2009-2010 in the Cordillera, Philippines as a Fulbright scholar, the book examines how concerns about the feminine body shape conceptions of political subjectivity in the Philippines.
 Through analysis of events, visual culture, activist and official historical narratives, and a wide array of modes of socio-political transformation, I demonstrate how Filipinas negotiate variant forms of necropower - sovereign power utilized to exercise control over mortality and its enabling conditions (Mbembe 2003) - to render themselves legible as political subjects.
 I theorize how necropower is gendered and racialized in the contemporary Philippines, and how it intersects with neoliberal policy imperatives, by focusing on the feminine body as a locus of both subjection and resistance to necropower.